Oliver S.

 10/31/2023

 Today I noticed baby fish in the back of the freshwater tank.
-I can not tell yet who there parents are but I have a guess.
-I think its the two albino fish, because the baby’s have similar coloring.
+I can not tell yet who their parents are but I have a guess.
+I think it’s the two albino fish because the babies have similar coloring.

 11/6/2023

-We are kind of finishing off our two first projects because the fish tank is basically self sustaining and the plants only require being water once a day.
+We are kind of finishing off our two first projects because the fish tank is self-sustaining and the plants only require water once a day.
 So we are starting our new project which is taxidermy.
 We are going to start practicing on some animal puppets and then we will go on to do real animal fur that is humanely sourced.
-We have ordered the suplies to perform the taxidermy now all we have to do is practice before we try it on real pelts.
+We have ordered the supplies to perform the taxidermy now all we have to do is practice before we try it on real pelts.
 The one without the mushroom might have died today.

 Owl pellets: